Anticipating the Total Mortality Impact of Coronavirus in Israel

 March 29, 2020

-The study’s authors do not expect the number of deaths from the virus to exceed several hundred.
-However, they highlight the risk of a significant increase in Israel’s overall mortality due to the increased diversion of medical resources – which are limited to begin with – to deal with the virus.
+This study present rough estimates of the number of coronavirus fatalities under a number of scenarios, drawing on estimated case-fatality rates (CFRs) associated with the coronavirus in China and Italy.
+The authors highlight the risk of a significant increase in Israel’s overall mortality due to the increased diversion of medical resources – which are limited to begin with – to deal with the virus.

 There is a great deal of uncertainty surrounding both the levels of coronavirus infection and its case fatality rate (that is, the number of people infected with coronavirus who die).
 In addition to the direct mortality from the virus, it will almost certainly also have indirect “collateral” mortality effects, due to the reallocation of medical resources, which are limited to begin with, to address the outbreak.
 Despite their inherent uncertainty, mortality estimates are an important tool for policymaking.